 Users, usually granted with local administrator privilege of the device, will manage installation of applications

 They should also follow security practise provided on and off by ITSC (via their CSC) e.g. responding to security update prompt, upgrade OS and software to the latest versions, do not install unsafe software

 ITSC will define and mandate most security configurations on their devices, by referencing Enterprise level security best practice suggested by Microsoft

-By leveraging Intune and ATP, ITSC will detect security incident promptly and inform affected users for quick remediations
+By leveraging Intune and ATP, ITSC will detect security incident promptly and inform affected users for quick remediation

-- The device to be enrolled must be running win10 version 1703 or later and are domain joined.
+- The device to be enrolled must be running Windows 10 version 1703 or later and are domain joined.